Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 Tip #2: Use a MIDI Instrument

-Using a MIDI instrument is a super easy way to make your MIDI drums sound better.
+Using a MIDI instrument is a super easy way to make your software kit sound better.
 If you’re already a drummer but don’t want to go through the hassle of tracking a kit, get an electronic drum kit.

-Playing an electronic kit into a drum software like EZdrummer will help you get a human sounding performance really quickly.
+Playing an electronic kit into software like EZdrummer will help you get a human sounding performance really quickly.

 If your drum programming is perfectly in time and always at the same volume, it’s a dead giveaway that you’re using MIDI.

-You can still get the same results if you’re writing your MIDI by hand.
+You can still get the same results if you’re writing the pattern in by hand.
 It’ll just take a little more time and effort to get it right.

 Every MIDI note has a velocity.
 Velocity describes how loudly the sample is triggered.

-You’ll want to change the velocities of your MIDI notes to accent certain beats.
+You’ll want to change the velocities of your notes to accent certain beats.

 Drummers highlight important beats by hitting a drum harder.

 A straight-ahead punk anthem will probably accent the 2nd and 4th beat of each measure.
-On a funk track, a drummer will probably put more “oomph” into the 1st and the 3rd beat.
+On a funk track, they’ll probably put more “oomph” into the 1st and the 3rd beat.

 On the non-accented beats, you’ll want to ease off the velocity.